 Other Common Vaccine Questions

 Stopping a pandemic requires using all the tools available.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 Other steps, like covering your mouth and nose with a mask and staying at least 6 feet away from others, help reduce your chance of being exposed to the virus or spreading it to others.
 Together, COVID-19 vaccination and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.
-It is important to understand that even if we get the vaccine and booster when eligible (COVID-19, influenza or others) we should still try to avoid exposure.
+It is important to understand that even if we get the vaccine (COVID-19, influenza or others) we should still try to avoid exposure.
 This is key to diminishing the virus’ ability to live in us (and not getting us sick) and transfer it to someone else.

 The COVID-19 vaccines are even more important to those with underlying health conditions that may compromise their ability to develop immunity.
 The CDC recommends specific dosing for those with underlying medical conditions.
 Please talk to your doctor to receive guidance.